How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Can I modify default values in columns using ALTER TABLE ...
 ALTER COLUMN in SQL Server?

 In SQL Server, ALTER TABLE ...
 ALTER COLUMN is used to change a column's data type, size, or nullability.
-However, it does not allow modification of the default value.
+However, it does not allow the modification of the default value.

 Is it possible to modify table columns in SQL Server using GUI tools?